balena-io/pinejs/README.md

 ##Intro

 The goal here, dear gentlemen, is to use the canvas platform on developing Renew's API.
-Thus, withour further delays, we need to be able to support the following features.
+Thus, to cut the long story short, we need to be able to support the following features.

 ###Datatypes